Improving Sequential Query Recommendation with Immediate User Feedback: Ensemble-based Sequential Query Prediction with Immediate Feedback

-\begin{proof} Our proof is similar to the one in \cite{auer2002nonstochastic}, with necessary adjustments required for handling the dynamic nature of the number of arms.
-In our algorithm, at each step the number of queries to be recommended may change.
+\begin{proof} Our proof is based on the assumption that at any time $t$, the candidate set contains the optimal query.
+The proof extends the proof of \expt to handle the dynamic nature of the candidate set.
+At each step $t$, the number of queries to be recommended may change.
 We denote the set of candidate queries available at time step $t$ as $\sC_t$.
-For convenience, we assume that $\lvert \emptyset \rvert = 1$.
-We define the variable $W_t$ as the sum of the weights of the items in the candidate set $\sC_t$ at the end of the $t^{th}$ round.
-Formally, $ W_t = \sum_{i \in \sC_t} w_{i,t}$.
-First we derive a lower bound
+For convenience in analysis, we assume that $\lvert \emptyset \rvert = 1$.